-4. Applicat the clien e application is registered, an X090, tion Interview Notice, is generated to at requesting them to call in for an w within 10 days.
-(LCO), a complete register ient comes into the local county office a 3807A or a DSS 3800 can be ed.
-Once completed, clerical staff will the 3807A or the DSS 3800 and scan it Annual Renewal/Redetermination 5. worker w informat located i the DSS Form fo tions/Renewals/Redeterminations, will nt visits the LCO and requests a nination interview, one can be ed by: , Allowing the client to use a LCO telephone, if available; or By granting a face-to-face interview, if requested.
-Clerical will assign the interview to the next available worker through Regionalized Specialized Workload (RSW)/county rotation.
-6. Worker ormation requested by the Intake during the Interactive Interview will be nted in the Documentation Tool in S. 7. requiren erviewer will re-verify all eligibility nents subject to change using the "Pend- les and any questionable information.
-8. Update CHIP as required.
-9. HP notification to recipient if additional tion is needed.
-10. Notify r requirem ecipient of change reporting nents 11.
-Explain and mail the required/appropriate ets to recipient.
-If the client is interviewed in the LCO, give and explain the above.
+If a client visits the LCO and requests a redetermination interview, one can be conducted by:

+- a) Allowing the client to use a LCO telephone, if available; or - b) By granting a face-to-face interview, if requested.
+Clerical will assign the interview to the next available worker through Regionalized Specialized Workload (RSW)/county rotation. - Any information requested by the Intake Worker during the Interactive Interview will be documented in the Documentation Tool in SCWINS. - 7.
+The interviewer will re-verify all eligibility requirements subject to change using the "Pendless" Rules and any questionable information. - 8.
+Update CHIP as required. - 9.
+Send CHIP notification to recipient if additional information is needed. - 10.
+Notify recipient of change reporting requirements - 11.
+Explain and mail the required/appropriate pamphlets to recipient.
+If the client is